Timsel1/S6-Portfolio/Contents/1. Strange Devices/README.md

 # Launch Week - Strange Devices
-In this derectory you will find devlogs on my activities during this week.
+In this directory you will find devlogs on my activities during this week.
 These devlog are about designing a mini game, realizing and validating it.

 ## Assignment Description
 The Launch Weeks are focused on defining yourself as a professional in the games industry.